Sipping a cup of authentic kopi luwak in Bali

 Kopi Luwak price in Bali and Kopi Luwak coffee price per cup

-But unlike in the U.S for an example where cat poop coffee price per cup goes from 30 to 100 USD, at Alas Harum we got our Bali coffee poop much cheaper.
+But unlike in the US where cat poop coffee price per cup goes from 30 to 100 USD, we got our Bali coffee poop much cheaper at Alas Harum on Bali.

 Luwak coffee Bali price